-- 1. Increase heights to 4-5 storeys and an FSR of up to 1.6:1 for amalgamated lots to deliver additional commercial floor space and rear lane public parking. - 2.
-Increase heights up to 6 storeys and FSR 1.9:1 on the north-east corner site. - 3.
-Rezone R3 land fronting Glenmore Street to B1 Neighbourhood Centre with heights up to 4 storeys and an FSR up to 1:1 for amalgamated lots. - 4.
-Rezone R2 land fronting Glenmore St to R3 Medium Density Residential with heights up to 4 storeys and an FSR up to 1.4:1 for amalgamated sites.
+- 1. Increase heights to 3-4 storeys and maintain FSR of 1.5:1. - 2.
+Increase heights up to 6 storeys and FSR 1.9:1 on the north-east corner site. - Rezone R3 land fronting Glenmore Street to B1 Neighbourhood Centre with heights up to 4 storeys and an FSR up to 1:1 for amalgamated lots with setbacks to Glenmore Road.